kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

    discrete countable quantity.
 Its capacity is provided through dynamic resource `ResourceSlice`, its consumption is specified through pod's extended resource request.
-1. Introduce a field `ExtendedResourceName` to `ResourceSlice` and `Device` to allow cluster administrators to configure DRA device driver to advertise certain devices as extended resource.
+1. Introduce a field `ExtendedResourceName` to `DeviceClass` to allow cluster administrators to advertise certain class of devices as extended resource.
-1. Alternatively, introduce a field `ExtendedResourceName` to `DeviceClass` to allow cluster administrators to advertise certain class of devices as extended resource.
+1. Alternatively, introduce a field `ExtendedResourceName` to `ResourceSlice` and `Device` to allow cluster administrators to configure DRA device driver to advertise certain devices as extended resource.
-1. Introduce a special `ResourceClaim` object to keep track of device allocations for each dynamic extended resource requests for a pod.
-1. kube-scheduler uses DRA scheduling algorithm to fit pod's extended resource request to a node that advertises the extended resource in DRA `ResorceSlice` or traditional extended resources.
-   When using DRA devices, it creates a `ResourceClaim` for the pod with the allocation result recording which devices were picked, as usual.
+1. Introduce a special `ResourceClaim` object to keep track of device allocations for all extended resource requests backed by DRA for a pod. kube-scheduler uses DRA scheduling algorithm to fit pod's extended resource request to a node that advertises the extended resource in DRA `ResorceSlice` or traditional extended resources.
+When using DRA devices, it creates a special `ResourceClaim` for the pod with the allocation result recording which devices were picked, as usual.
 More details on this special `ResourceClaim` follow below.
 When using extended resources advertised for a node, the normal resource tracking reserves them.
 1. kubelet asks DRA driver to prepare devices in the special `ResourceClaim`, and pass the devices to containers with the extended resource requests.